-- 118. Also on January 5, 2021, Trump met alone with Pence and again asked him to obstruct the certification. - 119.
-Pence informed Trump that he did not have the authority to unilaterally reject electoral votes and consequently would not do so. - 120.
-Trump informed Pence that if he did not reject the votes, then Trump would publicly criticize Pence for it. - 121.
+- 119. Pence informed Trump that he did not have the authority to unilaterally reject electoral votes and consequently would not do so.99 - 120.
+Trump informed Pence that if he did not reject the votes, then Trump would publicly criticize Pence for it.100 - 121.
 Later that night, Trump authorized his campaign to issue a false public statement that: "The Vice President and I are in total agreement that the Vice President has the power to act."
-99 - E. Trump and his Administration Knew of Supporters' Plans to Use Violence and/or to Forcefully Prevent Congress from Certifying the Election Results. - 122.
+101 - 5.
+Trump and his Administration Knew of Supporters' Plans to Use Violence and/or to Forcefully Prevent Congress from Certifying the Election Results. - 122.
 Trump, his closest aides, the Secret Service, and the Federal Bureau of Investigations were all aware that Trump supporters-whom Trump had aroused with claims of election fraud and veiled calls for violence-intended to commit violence at the Capitol on January 6 if the vote was certified. - 123.
 On December 24, 2020, the Secret Service received from a private intelligence group a list of responses to Trump's December 19 "will be wild" tweet.
-100 Those responses included:
+102 Those responses included: